vmstan/gravity-sync/README.md

 Gravity Sync will **not**:

-- Overwrite device specific Pi-hole settings specific to the local network configuration.
-- Change the Pi-hole admin/API passwords, nor does not leverage these.
 - Modify the individual Pi-hole's upstream DNS resolvers.
 - Sync DHCP settings or monitor device leases.
 - Merge long term data, query logs, or statistics.